General program information

 Who is eligible to participate in Sharon Power Choice?

 All metered electricity customers within the geographic boundaries of Sharon are eligible to participate.
-All Sharon electricity customers that have their utility’s Basic Service will be automatically enrolled with their March 2021 meter read.
+All Sharon electricity customers that had their utility’s Basic Service were automatically enrolled with their March 2021 meter read.

 I have signed my own contract with an electricity supplier.
 Can I participate?